 Maximizing Your Income

-Computer programmers are fairly well compensated, and the highest-paying jobs tend to go to the programmers with the deepest understanding of computer science and algorithm design.
+According to the Bureau of Labor Statistics, computer programmers are fairly well compensated, and the highest-paying jobs tend to go to the programmers with the deepest understanding of computer science and algorithm design.
 You can make significantly more money as a developer with a master’s degree, and in all likelihood, you won’t have to work as hard as a developer as you will as a graduate student.
 A university education is required to do professional-level software engineering, but a computer science program is usually more stressful than a job as a developer.

 When you’re a programmer, you won’t have to think about information that isn’t frequently used in the industry, such as directed acyclic graphs, Floyd-Warshall all-pairs shortest path algorithms or formal language theory.
 You can just focus on programming and spend your time thinking about Python or Java development or whatever you do as a developer.
 It’s useful to know graph algorithms, but you can always just look them up when you need them.
 Being as sharp as possible will help you work more efficiently, but there will always be more work to do.